sparkflows/sparkflows-docs/docs/databricks/admin-guide/databricks-connection/index.rst

 Databricks Connections
 ======================

-Fire Insights connects to Databricks using Connections.
+Sparkflows connects to Databricks using Connections.

-Connections in Fire Insights can be a various levels:
+Connections in Sparkflows can be a various levels:

   * Global Connections
   * Group Level Connections